-

 Different terms are used both in the Workplace Ordinance and in the Technical Rules for Workplaces.
 Below is an example of the floor space of a workstation in an office and a brief explanation of what is meant by the terms (source: ASR A1.2)

-Example of required floor space at office workstations
+Example of required floor space for office workstations

 Red: Movement area